best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 ## Introduction

+There are various tasks which can be automated to increase the quality of code and make development easier and less tedious.
+Automating the running of unit tests is especially important to ensuring trust in your pipeline or package, by ensuring that all unit tests pass before every merge.

 ## Continous Integration

 Continuous integration (CI) describes the practice of frequently committing changes to your code.
-CI tools support this working pattern by automating routine quality assurance tasks.
+[CI tools]() support this working pattern by automating routine quality assurance tasks.
 This includes verifying that your code successfully builds or installs and that your [code tests](testing_code.md) run successfully.

 CI is often linked to: